genesiscloud/genesis-cloud-inference-articles/art03.md

 This article covers using TensorRT for deployment of PyTorch models.

-NVDIA TensorRT is an SDK for high-performance deep learning inference on NVIDIA GPU devices.
+NVIDIA TensorRT is an SDK for high-performance deep learning inference on NVIDIA GPU devices.
 It includes the inference engine and parsers for handling various input network specification formats.
 TensorRT provides application programmer interfaces (API) for C++ and Python.
 This article